 Accessibility of Historic Structures

-Many of the buildings on-site are handicap accessible including the main dairy barn, threshing floor/upper barn, horse barn and summer kitchen.
+Many of the buildings on-site are handicap accessible including the main dairy barn, threshing floor/upper barn and summer kitchen.
 Some structures do have original stoops and steps that make them less accessible.
 These include the chicken coop and sheep house.
 Visitors with mobility concerns can still see the animals in the adjoining pastures and lots.

 Accessibility of Trails and Walkways